stateful/docs.runme.dev/docs/guide/sops.md

 Similar to the encryption process, Runme lets you decrypt your encrypted security in your Markdown file.
 This will ensure that every process is properly automated.

-To decrypt your secrets, navigate to the “Decrypt Secrets” section in the repo and run the command in your Markdown file with Runme.
+To decrypt your secrets, navigate to the “Decrypt Secrets” section in the repository and run the command in your Markdown file with Runme.

 ![decrypt](../../static/img/guide-page/runme-decrypt.png)